Axway-API-Builder-Ext/api-builder-extras/api-builder-plugin-fn-redis/README.md

 Before you can make use of it in your flow you have to configure your Redis instance in your API-Builder project.

-During installation a new config file has been automatically created which must be completed with your Redis instance.
-You can do that directly from within the API-Builder UI: Configuration --> redis.default.js and set the Redis Node & Port.
+During installation of this plugin a new config file has been automatically created which must be completed with your Redis configuration details.
+You can do that directly from within the API-Builder UI:

+* Open `Configuration` tab
+* Select `redis.default.js`
+* Set values for `host` and `port`

 However, we recommend to setup your configuration in a [environmentalized][4] way keeping [sensitive information][5] away from the source-code repository.

 ## Redis
 This Connector is based on the https://www.npmjs.com/package/redis project.
 It's a good starting point to understand Redis reading their supported [commands](https://redis.io/commands).

-As of today, the flow node only supports the Get and Set methods.
+As of today, this flow-node only supports the Get and Set methods.

 ## Set